MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/bthioctl/ni-bthioctl-ioctl_internal_bth_submit_brb.md

     stack, see
     <a href="https://msdn.microsoft.com/library/windows/hardware/ff536657">Building and Sending a BRB</a>.

-These BRBs must be called at IRQL &lt;= PASSIVE_LEVEL.
+These BRBs must be called at IRQL <= PASSIVE_LEVEL.